PdxCodeGuild/class_crow/4 Django/labs/lab03-url_shortener.md

 - one view that returns a page for entering in a url to be shortened, and possibly a list of entries (`localhost/urlshorten/index/`)
 - another view and view for receiving the `POST`ed url, generating a random string, and saving it to the database (`localhost/urlshorten/saveurl`)
 - a third view that performs the redirecting (`localhost/redirect/pEc4vt`), you should use [redirect](https://docs.djangoproject.com/en/2.0/topics/http/shortcuts/#redirect) instead of HttpResponseRedirect.
+- a fourth view that shows all urls shortened and how many times it has been entered to shorten.

+## version two
+Create an app for users: create a templates/views for login/registration/logout.
+Show only urls that have been shortened by that user.
+Provide a link to see all shortened urls.